MicrosoftDocs/azure-dev-docs/articles/ansible/configure-in-docker-container.md

 ms.custom: devx-track-ansible
 ---

-# Quickstart - Configure Ansible in a Docker Container
+# Quickstart: Configure Ansible in a Docker container

-This quick start shows you how to install Ansible running in a Docker container.
+This quickstart shows you how to install Ansible running in a Docker container.
+Using a container for Ansible development solves the problem of "It works on my machine." by providing a consistent experience across all your environments, locally or in production.

 In this article, you learn to:

 > [!div class="checklist"]
-> * Create an Azure Service Principal
+> * Create an Azure service principal
 > * Create a Dockerfile
 > * Install Ansible in a Docker container
 > * Build a Docker image